 Method 2: Reduce The Size of The WinSxS Folder

-Now, you can reduce the size of this folder to free up space according to the following steps.
+You can reduce the size of this folder to free up space using the following steps.

-Step 4: Tap StartComponentCleanup, and then tap Run under Selected Item.
+Step 3: Tap StartComponentCleanup, and then tap Run under the Selected Item section.

 Method 3: Make OneDrive Files Online-Only

-As everyone knows, files that are available offline take up more space on your PC, and OneDrive also needs 200 MB of free space on your PC to sync your files.
-So well, to free up space, you can make some files or folders online-only.
+Offline files take up more space on your PC; additionally, OneDrive needs 200 MB of free space to sync your files.
+Therefore, making some files or folders online-only will free up some space.

-1. If you have accessed all files offline turned on, you need to first turn off this setting before you can make files online-only.
+- If your "access all files offline" setting is turned on, you need to turn it off before you can make the files online-access only.

 Method 4: Reduce the Amount of Space Used for System Restore

-Step 1: Right-click the Computer icon, choose Properties.
+Step 1: Right-click the Computer or This PC icon, choose Properties.

 Step 2: Click System protection.